Do any of the following statements resonate with you?

 Blocks to finding your calling

 Block # 1: When you can’t be yourself and don’t value yourself

 If your calling is a mission of being yourself and expressing that which is fundamental about you, it follows that self-acceptance is essential.
 If on any level you are repressing who you are and not saying yes to yourself, you’re not in a place where you’re seeing that you have value to contribute.
 You probably won’t see what that value is.
 It’s impossible to attract your perfect career from that place.
 Only when you have self-acceptance and self-esteem can you find your calling.
 Naturally, you aren’t going to attract an outlet that allows you to express more of who you are if you aren’t already being yourself.

 But once you align with your authentic self, you begin to attract activities and people who are more aligned with your real self, in personal life, in leisure time, in friendships.
 This puts you in a very powerful position to attract your dream career.

 Block # 2: When you don’t know who you are anymore

-Some of us are so alienated from ourselves and our values that we have gradually lost that inner compass which tells us what aligns with who we really are and what doesn’t.
-We end up ignoring our spirit and doing something just because others say we should.
-Then we wonder why we feel dead inside doing something we hate.
+Occasionally a person can be so alienated from himself and his values that he has gradually lost that inner compass which tells him what aligns with who he really is and what doesn’t.
+And so he ends up ignoring his spirit and doing something just because others say he should.

 Block # 3: When you’ve been taught that it’s actually impossible to be yourself and get paid for it

-Like most people you may have a collection of limiting beliefs that follow the refrain ‘you can’t be yourself, stay true to your values and do what you like doing ? it won’t pay the bills’.
+Like most people you may have a collection of limiting beliefs that follow the refrain ‘you can’t be your true self, stay true to your values and do what you like doing – it won’t pay the bills’.